Clemson University fraternities and sororities

 Clemson University opened in 1893 as an all-male military college.
 It was not until seventy years later in 1959 that the first fraternities and sororities arrived on campus.
 In the 1970s, they became recognized as national fraternities and sororities.
-The Greek life has now increased to 44 chapters on campus: fraternities and sororities from the National Panhellenic Conference, the North American Interfraternity Conference, the Multicultural Greek Council, and the National Pan-Hellenic Council.
+Clemson's Greek Life roster has now increased to 44 chapters on campus: fraternities and sororities from the National Panhellenic Conference, the North American Interfraternity Conference, the Multicultural Greek Council, and the National Pan-Hellenic Council.

-The Greek life office is located in Norris Hall.
+The Greek Life office is located in Norris Hall.
 Of the 22,698 enrolled undergraduate students, 18% of males are involved in fraternities while 32% of females are involved in sororities Affiliated men and women have shown to have a higher GPR than nonaffiliated men and women.
-Clemson University Greek life is unique because Greeks do not have houses on campus but live in separate residence halls.
+Clemson University Greek Life is unique because Greeks do not have houses on campus but live in separate residence halls.
 However many fraternities operate large off-campus houses in or near the North Clemson Neighborhood adjacent to campus.
 These houses roughly fall between 3000sqft-6500sqft and typically house 6-10 persons in full apartment style housing.
 The restriction on fraternity housing is due to a Clemson city ordinance which prohibits more than 3 unrelated persons from living in the same house/apartment within Clemson city limits (most of the fraternity houses were grandfathered into this rule).
 Most social functions hosted by fraternities happen at these large off campus houses and most of these functions are multi-fraternity sponsored (fraternities at Clemson tend to socialize with each other more than at other equivalent Universities).
 Sororities host numerous mixers/functions at bars and various locales in the Clemson downtown area.
 Popular off-campus activities that Greek life regularly and widely attend include Mountain Weekends (fall trips to mountain cabins hosted separately as a date function by each fraternity), Formals (fraternities usually host formal at a beach front location or large city while sororities tend to rent out ballrooms in the local upstate South Carolina area) and Carolina Cup (semi-annual horse race in spring in Camden, SC).